This section lists the tropical bamboo plant varieties we have in production. They

 Limestone cliff bamboo from southern Thailand, culms arching, leaves small, grows well in normal garden soil.

 This is a delicate, smaller bamboo with tiny leaves.
-It shouldn't exceed 15' tall and will work well in containers or small spaces.
-Click to find your zone.
+It shouldn't exceed 10'-13' tall and will work well in containers or small spaces.
+It is related to Dendrocalamus elegans but differs in that the culms are not silver/grey and it grows to a slightly smaller mature size.
+The culms are mostly green with occasional black vertical marks.
+A beautiful ornamental bamboo.

 From Thailand, Malaysia, & Langkawi Island.
 Grows on limestone hills and cliffs - should perform well in the alkaline soil of South Florida.

-This is a delicate, smaller bamboo with tiny leaves.
+This is a delicate, smaller bamboo with small leaves.
 It shouldn't exceed 15' tall and will work well in containers or small spaces.
-The thin culms are dark green.
+The thin culms are silver/grey and the thin, feathery foliage cascades beautifully.
 Click to find your zone.

 Dendrocalamus farinosus grows on the border of Yunnan, Guizhou and Sichuan and is introduced in Guangxi, Guangdong and Fujian, tolerant of a temperature of 22 degrees F.